Child criminal exploitation and county lines

 A mobile phone line is established, to which orders re placed by customers.
 The line will commonly (but not exclusively) be controlled by a 3rd party, who is remote from the market.
 The group will use intimidation, violence and weapons to gain control upon the child and vulnerable adults to establish a foothold in the marketplace.

-Additional resources
+Additional tools and resources

-Contextual Safeguarding Network - Practice Guides [external link] - dead link
+Contextual Safeguarding Network [external link]

 GOV.UK